fenago/oracle19c-labs/dataguard/lab_guides/lab08.md

     ```

 5. **Insert Row in GTT on Standby Database**:
     - Try to insert a row into the global temporary table on the standby database.
-Note that this is possible even if `TEMP_UNDO_ENABLED` is set to `FALSE` on the primary, as it's enabled by default on standby.
+Note that this is possible even if `TEMP_UNDO_ENABLED` is set to `TRUE` on the primary, as it's disabled by default on standby.

     ```
     SQL> INSERT INTO gtt01 VALUES(10,'ABC');